 Any agency can initiate a MARM meeting.
-Where applicable, the organisation's MARM Champion, or Safeguarding Lead, is expected to exercise professional judgement when making a referral, ensuring the case meets the agreed threshold for MARM involvement.
+Where applicable, the organisation's Safeguarding Lead is expected to exercise professional judgement when making this decision, ensuring the case meets the agreed threshold for MARM involvement by discussing it with the MARM Coordinator and obtaining the relevant reference number for the case.